syseditor/Society/README.md

 - [ ] Ability to customize any message sent to players.
 - [ ] Ranking system (includes Ranks-Titles, statistics, rewards etc).
 - [ ] Add social settings in-game (turning on/off requests, player visibility etc)
-- [ ] Implement a way to make the plugin more customizable (adding settings basically)
+- [ ] Implement ability to customize the amount of ranks, their names and permissions they have for the Party and Guild system.

 Suggestions are always welcome!!